johnedvard/SpaceCommandes/README.md

 Start Eclipse with a fresh workpace

 * Install Android SDK and target device 2.3.3
+* Install Android ADT plugin for eclipse
-* Install GWT plugin and SDK (you do not need the Google App Egnine)
+* Install GWT plugin and SDK for eclipse (you do not need the Google App Egnine)

 ###  Specifics